What type of occupations are in this apprenticeship?

 Are there restrictions on who can or cannot participate as an apprentice?

-Students need to possess minimum qualifications before we consider them for the program.
+Applicants need to possess minimum qualifications before we consider them for the program.
 They must be 18 years or older, have legal authorization to work in the United States, and possess a GED or high school diploma.
-The program is available to anyone in New Mexico state.
-However, we are focusing in the Central NM area first.
+The program is available to anyone who legally lives or works in New Mexico.

 How does this program save the company money?